 Did you know you can taste and grade extra virgin olive oil like a fine wine?
 Maybe you’re curious about the regional characteristics of Greek versus Californian olives.
-Or, perhaps, you're looking for the best-tasting olive oil to use in your favorite dishes.
-Learn all about how to taste olive oil with this essential guide!
+Or, perhaps, you’re looking for the best-tasting olive oil to use in your fav

-a close up of 3 glasses of olive oil next to a plate of green olives.
+A close up of 6 glasses of various olive oils and a bowl of green olives.

-While I've had the basics of what high-quality extra virgin olive oil tastes like practically running through my veins, it wasn’t until I began picking olive oil for our shop that I really learned how to taste olive oil like a pro.
+In other words, high-quality extra virgin olive oil has practically run through my veins for generations!
+But it wasn’t until I began picking olive oil for our shop that I really learned how to taste olive oil like a pro.

-I've watched farmers and professionals first gently swirl dark blue cups in their hands until the oil was just the right temperature.
-They'd take a deep breath, then proceed to take a sip and suck the golden liquid through their teeth so it coated their entire palate.
-This process aerates the oil, releasing volatile compounds and allowing the taster to experience the nuanced flavors of the oil.
+On a sourcing trip to Greece, I watched farmers and professionals gently swirl dark blue cups in their hands, take a deep breath, and suck the golden liquid through their teeth so it coated their entire palate.
+This process aerates the oil, releasing volatile compounds and allowing the taster to experience its nuanced flavors.

 With this simple method, you can not only find the type of olive oil you like best, but you can also discover the different characteristics hiding in this healthy, antioxidant-rich fat that’s a major component of the Mediterranean diet